solita/solita-cd/skeletons/magritte/doc/magritte.rst

 to build their `deployment pipeline`_ the right way -- they don't have the time to really think about what "the right way" is!
 That's where Magritte comes in.
-It's a collection of project skeletons and utilities that take the grunt work out of building a deployment pipeline, letting you focus on solving the problems specific to your project.
+It's a collection of project skeletons and utilities that take the grunt work out of building Ansible_-based deployment pipelines, letting you focus on solving the problems specific to your project.

-We must emphasize that **Magritte is not a framework**!
-It lets you start with a minimal pipeline (with sensible defaults for decisions like directory layout, pipeline structure, provisioning, configuration management, and testing), but you're always in charge, and you're always free to change anything and everything to whatever works best for you and your project.

 If you'd like to know more about Magritte, you can read about the :doc:`design_principles` that guide Magritte's development, or if you just want